-I want to disclaim that this is purely my experience with Unsplash, this doesn’t mean it applies to everyone.
+I want to disclaim that this is purely my experience with Unsplash.
+This doesn’t mean it applies to everyone.

-A year ago I was looking to start different ways to promote and create awareness of my photography business and I landed on a very interesting blog post about why Unsplash could be a great way to get your name out there.
-Here a couple of reasons I found interesting and tried.
+A year ago I was looking to start different ways to promote and create an awareness of my photography business and I landed on a very interesting blog post about why Unsplash could be a great way to get your name out there.
+Here are a couple of reasons I found interesting and tried.

 BTW, if you don’t know what Unsplash is you can check out this blog post here

 I came up with an idea that I think could benefit my name as a photographer, give me some exposure and help with my SEO.
 I did a reverse image search with the images people had downloaded the most and asked around 30 to 50 blog editors to get a backlink in exchange since that could help my rankings on google.
-One more time, just a couple of them replied and did what I asked, let’s say this time I got a 10% success.
+One more time, just a couple of them replied and did what I asked.
+Let’s say this time I got a 10% success.

-The story doesn’t end there, the person who stole my photos emailed me after a couple of days and asked me to forgive him because he did not do it on purpose, really?
-A guy with 1000 items in shutterstock doesn’t know what the policies are?
-Anyways, he offers me $5 in exchange to remove that claim over my photos.
+The story doesn’t end there.
+The person who stole my photos emailed me after a couple of days and asked me to forgive him because he did not do it on purpose, really?
+A guy with 1000 items in Shutterstock doesn’t know what the policies are?
+Anyway, he offers me $5 in exchange to remove that claim from my photos.
 I didn’t know what to do, whether to cry or laugh.

 What are your thoughts on this?